Brockley: The arts in Brockley

 Like its neighbour Telegraph Hill, Brockley has a reputation as a focus for the arts in South London.
 The mid-1960s saw the beginning of a 'bohemian' influx of artists, musicians and alternative types attracted by the neglected and (at the time very cheap) Victorian houses and vast rambling gardens and the close proximity to Goldsmiths College and Camberwell School of Art.
 Many artists have built studios in their back gardens and the annual 'open studios' weekend is a good opportunity to visit some of these.

 The Lewisham Art House, housed in a grand Edwardian building (which was formerly Deptford Library) on Lewisham Way, provides art classes, studio and exhibition space.
 The Grade II listed library building is a Carnegie Library, made possible by the philanthropy of the industrialist Andrew Carnegie.
 It opened in 1914 and was designed by Sir Alfred Brumwell Thomas.
 The Brockley Jack Theatre has recently been refurbished and has a high reputation for performances of new plays and is the home of the Brockley Jack Film Club.
 Each summer local artists host a thriving Brockley Open Studios weekend.
 Since 2004 Brockley has also hosted the Brockley Max performing arts festival involving many local musicians and singers.
 In 2015, the neighbourhood hosted the first annual Brockley Street Art Festival, which saw the creation of more than twenty high quality murals in the area.

 Politics

 Brockley ward is represented by three Labour councillors as of the 2022 election.

-All of Brockley Ward's three councillors were from the Green Party and combined with neighbouring Ladywell ward, Lewisham Council had six Green Party councillors; one of the highest number of Green party councillors in the UK.
+In the early 2000s all of Brockley Ward's three councillors were from the Green Party and combined with neighbouring Ladywell ward, Lewisham Council had six Green Party councillors; one of the highest number of Green party councillors in the UK.
 However, in the 2010 Local Elections, held at the same time as the 2010 General Election, the Green party lost all but one of their seats.
 The remaining seat was held by Darren Johnson in Brockley.
-In the 2014 Council elections the Green Party retained one of Brockley's council seats, which is held by Councillor John Coughlin.
+In the 2014 Council elections the Green Party retained one of Brockley's council seats, which was held by Councillor John Coughlin.